Colloquy99/CSVP/README.md

 Owing to the need to clean master files and certain errors with Wabbajack, CSVP only supports **English Steam** versions of Skyrim Special Edition. **GOG and other Languages are not supported**.

-{: .warning}
-**CSVP REQUIRES YOUR SKYRIM VERSION TO BE UPDATED TO 1.6.1170 AND THIS IS THE GAME VERSION THAT THE MODLIST RUNS ON**
+:warning: :exclamation: **CSVP REQUIRES YOUR SKYRIM VERSION TO BE UPDATED TO 1.6.1170 AND THIS IS THE GAME VERSION THAT THE MODLIST RUNS ON** :warning: :exclamation:

 ### Recommended System Requirements